 If your search doesn't yield results click on the Advanced Search button at the top of the screen, select the Series option, then type in the number 4527 into the Record Series No. field, type in the keyword 'register' and then place in your date range.
 View this image as a guide.

 These ward registers (1864-1966) list children (aged up to 17) committed to the care of the State, either because they had been convicted of a crime or deemed ‘neglected’ by a court.
 The registers are a central record of where each child was placed.

-Records are closed after 1918 under Section 9 of the Public Records Act.
+Records are closed after 1918 under Section 9 close Section 9 Definition Section 9 of the Public Records Act 1973 allows for the closure of “personal or private” records.
+This prevents the violation of personal privacy and covers such material as personnel records, medical records, police and prison records and case records concerning students, welfare recipients, children in government care or compensation claimants. of the Public Records Act.
 Seek access close access Definition Refers either to the process of providing records for researchers to use in PROV reading rooms, or to the process of determining if records should or should not be withheld from researchers for a period of time. under Freedom Of Information.
 Visit the Department of Health and Human Services website for more information.

 Who created these records?

 These records were created by the Department for Neglected Children, which was set up as part of the Chief Secretary’s Department (VA 475) to support the Neglected and Criminal Children's Act 1864.
 From 1924 to 1961 the agency close agency Definition Any department, agency or office of the Government of Victoria was known as the Children’s Welfare Department (VA 1475).

 Once you have found records of interest to you, order them online and then view in our Reading Room.

 The ward registers might record: